By Joe Robinson

 With no resources left to counter the catastrophic thoughts of stress, it’s hard to contest false beliefs triggered by an ancient part of your brain that thinks you are about to die.
 Instead of being able to marshal analytical thought or physical will power to fight back, there’s nothing, a void where the engine used to be.
 That feels very odd and fragile to people who have always had the ability to bounce back.

 Burnout is a cumulative process, in which the alarm signal of stress goes off day in and day out for a long period of time.
-The stress response is only supposed to go off for a brief time until you can fight or run from danger, because the process it sets off is very harmful in large doses.
-The stress response suppresses the immune system, tissue repair, and digestion processes to help drive superhuman fighting or running strength, so the longer chronic stress lasts, the more damage it does to your body and the more resources it depletes.
+The stress response is only supposed to go off for a brief time until you can fight or run from danger, because the process it sets off is extremely harmful in large doses.
+The stress response suppresses the immune system, tissue repair, and digestion processes to drive blood to the arms and legs to fight or run from danger, so the longer chronic stress lasts, the more damage it does to your body and the more resources it depletes.

 The usual response is to soldier on, but that doesn’t work with burnout, since there are no coping resources left.
 Unchallenged thoughts of doom and darkness turn to fear, cynicism, and futility.